jobbrIO/jobbr-server/README.md

 - [Filesystem Storage Provider](https://github.com/jobbrIO/jobbr-artefactstorage-filesystem) to store the data in a folder
 - [RavenFS Storage Provider](https://github.com/jobbrIO/jobbr-artefactstorage-ravenfs) to store the data in [RavenDB](http://ravendb.net)

-## Logging

-Jobbr uses the LibLog library to detect your Logging-Framework of the Hosting Process.
-When using Jobbr, you don't introduce a new dependency to an existing Logging-Framework.
-See https://github.com/damianh/LibLog for details.

 # License